 Account number: 90923583

 IBAN: GB14 BARC 2013 4290 9235 83

 SWIFT code: BARCGB22

 Please ensure that you quote your student number in the reference field when you make your payment.

 Whichever payment method you use, you can pay the full amount for the upcoming year in one go.
-The due date for payment in full is 24 October.
+Payment can be made immediately but the latest date for payment in full is the 24th October.